-3) Once accepted, and having completed your research, entrepreneurs plan their business, design and build their product/service and get marketing.
+3) Once accepted, and having completed their research, entrepreneurs plan their business, design and build their product/service and get marketing.

 4) On the day of the fair, set up your stall and start selling to real customers.

-Each business will be given a 4ft x 2ft table and two chairs.
-The rest is up you.
+Each business will be given a 4ft x 2ft table and chairs.
+The rest is up to you.